Q. I just received an autism diagnosis for my child and I’m looking for additional resources. Can you help me?

 A. Our early childhood programs are located within preschools with typically developing children.
 Participants start and end their day in our “home base” classroom.
 Based on the child’s needs and abilities, however, s/he may participate in the inclusion class with support from our staff throughout the course of the day.
 This is highly individualized and determined by the program team.

 Our school age students also participate in the community as they are able and as we are able to carve out opportunities.
-This ranges from peer interaction with volunteers from The Collegiate School to volunteer work and community based instruction in the community one or more days per week.
+This may include both participation with typical peers and community based instruction.

 Q. Do you have a waiting list?